wentasah/boardproxy/README.md

 # Usage

-To access the board via boardproxy, prepare a [TOML](https://toml.io/) configuration file that defines your boards and run boardproxy daemon.
+To access the board via boardproxy, prepare a [TOML](https://toml.io/) *configuration file* that defines your boards and run *boardproxy daemon*.
+Then use *boardproxy in client mode* to connect to the board.

+## Quick start

 A simple configuration file (`config.toml`) can look like this: